NIFK15004U Political Ecology

 Political Ecology draws on various disciplines to frame studies on resource and management challenges in fields such as environment and development, climate change, land-use, and conservation.
 This course illustrates how Political Ecology is useful to understand processes of natural resource management, use, and contestations around these.
 Participants in this course will be challenged to re-think and reconsider mainstream understandings of environmental problems and how they are produced.

-The course is primarily (but not exclusively) concerned with and draws its examples and cases from environmental problems in developing countries including those concerned with forests, agricultural lands, water, wildlife and nature conservation.
+The course is primarily (but not exclusively) concerned with and draws its examples and cases from environmental problems in developing countries (Global South) including those concerned with forests, agricultural lands, water, wildlife and range lands.

-This module concerns environmental change (degradation).
+This theme concerns environmental change (degradation).
 We will look into questions such as: By whom and how is environmental degradation defined?
 How can we know/ascertain/measure environmental change?
+How is environmental knowlegde produced and used?
 Who drives degradation?
 How and why have environmental crisis narratives emerged and persisted?
 What functions have they served?
-And what are the consequences on the environment and socio-economic conditions?
+And what are the environmental and socio-economic consequences?

-4. The political economy of natural resource exploitation and use
+The political economy of natural resource management and use

 Political ecology may be defined as “the concerns of ecology and a broadly defined political economy” (Blaikie and Brookfield 1987, p.
 17).
-In this theme we look into various orientations within the broad field of political economy; in particular Marxist political economy, neo-classical political economy and new political economy (public choice theory).
-Focus is on how these orientations can be applied in analyzing cases and situations in relation to conservation and use of nature and natural resources, in particular in answering questions as “who gains?”, “who loses?”, “how?” and “why?”.
+In this theme we in particular discuss Marxist political economy which has formed a central element in political ecology as a critique of capitalism and neo-liberalism.
+We also broaden the view to other orientations of political economy.
+Focus throughout the theme is on the analysis of cases and situations in relation to use of natural resources and conservation, on questions such as “who gains?”, “who loses?”, “how?” and “why?”

 Upon completing this course, the students should be able to: